Polish opposition leader Tusk declares win after exit poll shows ruling conservatives lose majority

 The fate of Poland's relationship with Ukraine was also at stake.
 The Confederation party campaigned on an anti-Ukraine message, accusing the country of lacking gratitude to Poland for its help in Russia's war.
 Its poor showing will be a relief for Kyiv.

-Around 29 million Poles from age 18 were eligible to vote.
-They chose 460 members of the lower house, or Sejm, and 100 for the Senate for four-year terms.

 A referendum on migration, the retirement age and other issues was held simultaneously.
-Some government opponents called on voters to boycott the referendum.
+Some government opponents called on voters to boycott the referendum, saying it was an attempt by the government to galvanize its supporters.
+Many voters were seen refusing to take part in the referendum.

-More than 31,000 voting stations operated across Poland, while there were more than 400 voting stations abroad.
-In a sign of the emotions generated by the vote, more than 600,000 Poles registered to vote abroad.

-Individual parties need to get at least 5% of votes to win seats in parliament, while coalitions need at least 8% of votes.

 Associated Press journalists Kwiyeon Ha, Pietro De Cristofaro and Rafal Niedzielski contributed to this report.